 As funding is limited students are encouraged to pursue other options for funding as well.
 Some conferences offer to waive registration fees for students who work for a few hours at the conference, others have travel grants for undergraduates.
 The Council for Undergraduate Research also provides some travel awards.
 Simply choose the appropriate division and search for Student Travel Awards.

-Please direct any questions to Karen Parthemore (x 2428).
+Please direct any questions to Krista Martin (x 2502).